wikimedia/cumin/README.rst

 Configuration
 =============

-The default configuration file for ``cumin`` CLI is expected to be found at ``/etc/cumin/config.yaml``; the path can be changed via a command-line switch, ``--config``.
+The default configuration file for ``cumin`` is expected to be found at ``/etc/cumin/config.yaml``.
+The path can be changed in the CLI via a command-line switch, ``--config``.
 A commented example configuration is available in ``doc/examples/config.yaml``.

 Cumin will also automatically load any aliases defined in a ``aliases.yaml`` file, if present in the same directory of the main configuration file.
-An aliases example file is available in ``doc/examples/aliases.yaml``
+An aliases example file is available in ``doc/examples/aliases.yaml``.

 CLI
 ===